ibm-cloud-docs/apps/secapps.md

     * PEM (pem, .key)
     * PKCS #8 (p8, pk8)

-    **Limitation:** Private keys that are protected by a passphrase cannot be uploaded.

   #### Intermediate certificate

     A subordinate certificate that is issued by the trusted root certificate authority (CA) specifically to issue end-entity server certificates.
 The result is a certificate chain that begins at the trusted root CA, passes through the intermediate certificate, and ends with the SSL certificate issued to the organization.